For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 Here are four reasons why my fees are justified:

 - Simplification and Full Disclosure makes your unit more attractive to Buyers and assures a successful closing.
 This requires hard-earned knowledge about assignments and manually-intensive marketing tasks not required for standard resales.

 - Marketing Plan for full exposure.
 See Reports (Exposure Without MLS)

-- Comprehensive analysis to set optimum List Price, prior to you signing any Agreement.
-Remmber, there is no MLS data like for resales.
+- A comprehensive analysis to set optimum List Price, prior to you signing any Agreement.
+Remember, there is usually no MLS data like for resales.

 How do Assigns compare to standard resale condo sales?

-- Much more complex (if you have read any of the above, you are getting an idea about this fact).
+- Much more complex (if you have read any of the above, you are getting an idea of this fact).

 - Cannot show property - selling an Agreement (paper).
 No suite photos or videos (until occupancy).

 - Takes 4 -5 times longer to get paid - 1 year or more (sometimes over 2 years).